Fast read

 Feed-in tariffs, however, are not the primary benefit of producing solar power, Solar’s primary use and advantage is for self-consumption.

-The best returns are using solar power when it is generated and not having to buy the electricity from your electricity retailer at their standard rates (starting at approx. 35c per kWh).
+Using solar power when it generates offers the best returns, as it eliminates the need to purchase electricity from your electricity retailer at their standard rates (starting at approximately 35c per kWh).

-Receiving a FiT for exporting the remaining power at 5-10c provides a smaller benefit.
+Receiving a feed-in tariff for exporting the remaining power at 5-10c provides a smaller benefit.
 As such, try changing your usage patterns to use more electricity during the day rather than at night for the best financial return for solar.

 How can I participate in a feed-in tariff program?